rignanese/VHDL_LAB/Lab1/intro.md

 The test bench of this design is quite easy.
 Using the flipflop tb try to elaborate the tb for this design.
 The rst must be asserted to 1 for the first 20ns and then set to 0 to allow the design to work.

-YTo help you in the debugging, there is my version on the excercise in the 2bit_counter folder of this repository.
+To help you in the debugging, there is my version on the excercise in the 2bit_counter folder of this repository.